rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 That should result in the script `dockcross-linux-armv7`, which we gave permissions to execute.
 That's our entry-point to cross-compiling and much more.

 `dockcross-linux-armv7` receives commands and runs them inside a Docker container, which ships with a pre-built and configured cross-toolchain that we can then use to cross-compile for ARMv7/Linux.
-Additionally, the Docker container comes with other tools commonly used for C++ development, e.g. as CMake.
+Additionally, the Docker container comes with other tools commonly used for C++ development, e.g. CMake.

 Let's cross-compile our project and put the build artifacts into the `build_armv7` directory: